apify/apify-docs/sources/platform/integrations/slack.md

 ---
-title: Slack
+title: Slack integration
+sidebar_label: Slack
 description: Learn how to integrate your Apify Actors with Slack.
 This article guides you from installation through to automating your whole workflow in Slack.
-sidebar_position: 11.13
+sidebar_position: 11.15
 slug: /integrations/slack
 ---

-# Integration for Slack

 **Learn how to integrate your Apify Actors with Slack.
 This article guides you from installation through to automating your whole workflow in Slack.**